-Rectal cancer occurs in one third of cases of malignant lesions of the colon, affecting the lower part of the colon that connects the anus to the large bowel.
-The most common type of tumor associated with rectal cancer is adenocarcinoma, a cancer that originates from epithelial tissue cells.
+Rectal cancer occurs in one-third of cases of malignant lesions of the colon, affecting the lower part of the colon that connects the anus to the large bowel.
+The most common type of tumor-associated with rectal cancer is adenocarcinoma, cancer that originates from epithelial tissue cells.
 Adenocarcinoma of the rectum and bowels are characterized by the following:

 - Narrowing of the intestinal lumen leads to obstruction

 - Infiltration of the mucosa, submucosa, muscular, and serous membranes of the intestines, which may compromise organ health and cause perforation and massive bleeding